politicalphysicist/politicalphysicist.github.io/content/Politics/socDemLimits.md

 unconvinced by this argument, but I'll put that aside for now.
 Alternatively, perhaps it is felt that you will only be able to get popular support for a left social democracy and not for socialism.
-This, unfortunately, is convincing.
+This, unfortunately, is more convincing.

 Jacobin Magazine is one of the most prominent champions of this approach (or at least the editorial team is--contributors are varied